 You can read the entire article about this here.

-Years ago in the book Slow Burn by Stu Mittleman, another medical doctor explains how he reversed Type 2 Diabetes with this slow motion type of weight training.
+Years ago in the book Slow Burn by Stu Mittleman, (AL) another medical doctor explains how he reversed Type 2 Diabetes with this slow motion type of weight training.
 So this is not new, yet still doesn’t get enough attention.

 Here is some more startling news:

 “One of the most striking studies on carbohydrates and brain health revealed a high-carbohydrate diet increased the risk of dementia by 89 percent, while high-fat diets lowered it by 44 percent.”